derwinmcgeary/DDP/README.md

 # DDP
 Developing Data Products Course Project

 This is a little application to show when various public facilities are open in Glasgow.
+You can use it at https://derwin.shinyapps.io/firstgo

 The server.R and ui.R files are pretty basic input and throughput, while most of the heavy lifting is done in glasgowsopen.R